 What if I am not happy with the tribunal's decision?

 Please note that this option is also available to the council if we feel we need to challenge the decision.

-If you have any further questions regarding appeals, please contact us:
+If you have any further questions regarding disputes and appeals, please contact us: